FOURTEEN has a team of Public Access barristers who are qualified to accept instructions directly from members of the public.

 Barristers cannot conduct litigation in the same way as solicitors, for example issuing proceedings at court, unless they have obtained permission to do so.
 Ask your barrister if you think this will be important and he or she will tell you if they can conduct litigation.
 If the barrister cannot conduct litigation you will be able to carry out certain tasks such as issuing proceedings at court yourself.

-Isn’t it more expensive to instruct a barrister?
+How much will it cost me to instruct a barrister?

 There are a number of variables that will affect how much it will cost to instruct a barrister to represent you.
 These include: the amount of paperwork to read; the complexity of the issues in your case; what you would like your barrister to do for you; the location of the hearing, if you are in proceedings; and, if you would like your barrister to represent you at a hearing, what that hearing is listed for and how long it is due to last.
 The clerks at Fourteen will be able to help you in getting a clearer idea of costs once we know what you would like us to do for you.